 Not only did his role change on the ice from his first season at Kimball Union to his second, but as a leader as well.

 “I think I became more vocal in the locker room and on the ice.
 Additionally, I was providing more offensively for the team so I felt like I was able to play a much bigger role in my second season.”

 We all know the success that Kimball Union has had over the past few years, winning three prep school championships in a row.
 Will they be able to keep up their dominance?
 Sullivan seems to think that things will go well for them in 2019-20.

 “I think we have a good team.
 We’re a little younger than we have been before but we’ve got a lot of skill and our goalies are really good so it should be a great year.”

-We’ve noted Sullivan’s improved play at Neutral Zone both during the NEFPHL season and last year during Flood Marr: He’s got speed, he can fly down the walls on zone entries, make a quick move around a defender and get to the goal.
+We’ve noted Sullivan’s improved play at Neutral Zone both during last year’s Flood Marr: He’s got speed, he can fly down the walls on zone entries, make a quick move around a defender and get to the goal.
 He has a quick, powerful release and is able to make moves and toe-drag at full speed.
 He has a potent wrist shot, he can skate through checks and take hits despite his size and showed a nifty, slick stick in small areas, particularly in the corners.
 He can be an energy, F1 forechecker or penalty killer or he can be a quick, skilled, elusive forward.

 So what is up next for Sullivan after high school?
 Only time will tell.
 But like any player who has ever laced them up, he dreams of making it to the next level and playing college hockey.
 No matter where he ends up, he already has an impressive resume to his name; one Alaskan state championship, and two Elite 8 championships.
 We will be watching him closely during his senior season at Kimball Union, where he will be looking to add another championship to his resume.